khakimov/chikate/docs/using-the-framework.md

   - Use `Page.full(screen).margin(2).column(1).add(...)` to split space.
   - `Row` and `Column` accept children with `flex` or `minWidth/minHeight`.
 - Input
-  - Use `KeyParser` for normalized keys and bracketed paste.
+  - Use `KeyParser` for normalized keys, bracketed paste, and optional mouse wheel.
   - Use `FocusManager` to route keys.
 Tab switches focus; overlays intercept first.
   - Ownership: printable keys go to the focused widget (usually the input).
 Global shortcuts should be non‑printable (F‑keys, Ctrl combos) and `/commands` handled in `onSubmit`.
   - Exit: prefer Ctrl+C. The examples use a double‑press window (1s) to prevent accidental exits; avoid binding a plain `q` to quit.